Landing Pages vs. Home Pages. What’s the Difference?

 - Sliders generally suck for conversion — avoid.

-Everything above this line should appear above the fold.
+Everything above this line should appear above the fold (a newspaper term that means what you can see without scrolling down).
 The goal is to briefly explain the offer and highlight key benefits

 Step 4: How this offer solves a problem and leads to a beneficial outcome